-Your cover art should be in JPEG or PNG format, should have 1400 x 1400 pixels and be a maximum size of 500kb.
+Your cover art should be in JPEG or PNG format, should have 1400 x 1400 pixels, and be a maximum size of 500kb.
 These specifications should help you avoid issues with podcast directories.

-This will be used to tell listeners the name of the podcast, who the host is and what you expect to hear in that particular episode.
+This will be used to tell listeners the name of the podcast, who the host is, and what you expect to hear in that particular episode.
 It’s similar to the theme song and opening credits of a TV program.
-Having a great intro, outro and voice over will help set your content apart from others and draw in more listeners.
+Having a great intro, outro, and voice-over will help set your content apart from others and draw in more listeners.

-Listeners will be expecting a high level of production on your podcast so you have to ensure your production stands out.
-Even if it’s just simple elements like intro music, episode introduction, background music, story introductions and telling as well as the ending, make sure your production values are top-notch as this is essential element listeners use to judge a podcast.
+Listeners will be expecting a high level of production on your podcast so you have to ensure your production level stands out.
+Even if it’s just simple elements like intro music, episode introduction, background music, story introductions, and telling as well as the ending, make sure your production values are top-notch as this is essential element listeners use to judge a podcast.

 You could hire someone to edit your audio files.
-Alternatively, if you want absolute control on how your finished podcast sounds, you could do the editing yourself.
+Alternatively, if you want absolute control over how your finished podcast sounds, you could do the editing yourself.
 There are tutorials all over on how to do this as well as free editing software such as Audacity, one used by a lot of podcasters.

 It hosts the majority of the podcasts out there and is the first place where most people look for podcasts so applying here is a must. iTunes has most of the podcast directory market through Spotify and Google music is growing.